tc39/proposal-ses/README.md

 ### Virtualized Powers

-We can make function like `makeSESRealm` that first provides the missing functionality from our own `Date` and `Math.random`, to faithfully emulate full ES2016.
+We can make functions like `makeSESRealm` that first provides the missing functionality from our own `Date` and `Math.random`, to faithfully emulate full ES2016.
+Usually, non-determinism is not a threat of interest, in which case the following `makeSESRealmPlus` is perfectly safe to use instead.

 ```js
 function makeSESRealmPlus() {